timothyaveni/cs160-summer-2025-website/site/syllabus.md

 ## Attendance

 Attendance is required for all course sessions: that’s four lectures a week plus two discussion section meetings.
-Lectures and discussion sections will not be recorded for general availability.
+Some lectures may be recorded, but this will be left to the discretion and logistical capability of course staff.
-In addition, there will be two exams during the semester for which you will need to schedule and attend a (flexible) time slot.
+In addition, there will be three exams during the semester for which you will need to schedule and attend a (flexible) time slot.

 By attending regularly, you’ll be able to participate in class activities, meet with your team when needed (especially in discussion sections), and avoid falling behind.
 <span data-delta="Summer-session specific (as will be a lot of this section)">Since summer sessions are so fast-paced, it can be really hard to catch up if you do start to lag behind the rest of the class.</span>